-&lt;sup>29 These include two made neighbourhood plans and ten others at different stages of production.
+31 These include two made neighbourhood plans and ten others at different stages of production.

-- 3.61 The updated windfall site definition is very specific.
-However, there are situations where additional housing could be delivered that is not included in the windfall allowance.
-For example: - Local Plan housing allocations are given an indicative capacity for how many houses 'could' be delivered.
-This is not a maximum figure.
-For example, Dunstall Farm in Moreton-in-Marsh is allocated for 119 dwellings but Cotswold District Council has resolved to grant planning application for 250 dwellings subject to completing a section 106 agreement (ref: 19/02248/FUL).
-This increases the number of houses previously expected by 131 homes.
-However, this site has been specifically identified in the Development Plan and the additional homes cannot be classified as windfalls.
-There are various other sites where a similar situation exists, for example: - Templefields in Andoversford (25 dwellings allocated but a planning application is expected for 46 dwellings); - Evenlode Road in Moreton-in-Marsh (63 dwellings allocated but planning permission for 67 dwellings); and - Land north-east of Clayfurlong Grove in Kemble (13 dwellings allocated but planning permission for 15 dwellings). - The Local Plan also contains four mixed use development sites in Cirencester town centre.
-Only one site includes a residential allocation of nine dwellings, whereas two sites allocate retail-led development.
+- Evenlode Road in Moreton-in-Marsh (63 dwellings allocated but planning permission for 67 dwellings); and - Land north-east of Clayfurlong Grove in Kemble (13 dwellings allocated but planning permission for 15 dwellings). - The Local Plan also contains four mixed use development sites in Cirencester town centre.
+Only one site includes a residential allocation of nine dwellings, whereas two sites are allocated for retail-led development.
 NPPF paragraph 85f states that "Planning policies and decisions should support the role that town centres play at the heart of local communities, by taking a positive approach to their growth, management and adaptation.
 Planning policies should recognise that residential development often plays an important role in ensuring the vitality of centres and encourage residential development on appropriate sites."
 Given the changing role of the town centre and the government objective to boost the supply of housing, it is possible that further dwellings could be delivered within these mixed use allocations.
-However, given that the mixed use allocations are specifically identified in the Local Plan, any resulting unexpected housing delivery cannot be counted as windfall development. - 3.62 Although the resulting additional dwellings on Local Plan site allocations cannot be included in the windfall allowance, they are in effect additional windfalls as they are not accounted for in the housing trajectory.
+However, given that the mixed use allocations are specifically identified in the Local Plan, any resulting unexpected housing delivery cannot be counted as windfall development. - 3.67 Although the resulting additional dwellings on Local Plan site allocations cannot be included in the windfall allowance, they are in effect additional windfalls as they are not accounted for in the housing trajectory.
 Instead, this additional delivery acts as a further buffer to ensure that the full windfall allowance will be delivered.